Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

  <img src="https://imgur.com/ZJL87cs.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-3.Create the Client VM (Windows 10) named “Client-1”.
+3.Create the Client VM (Windows 10) and name it “Client-1”.
 Use the same Resource Group that was created in Step 1.
-Include the same region location, to keep everything close and reduce latency.
-Use the same username (LabUser) and password if you want (not a good practice IRL).
-Click next, and go to the networking tab make  sure machine is connected rto same vnet as DC.
-The client machine needs to be on the same virtual network as your Domain Controller to communicate properly.
+Include the same region location to keep everything close and reduce latency.
+Create a new username and password.
+Click next, and go to the networking tab to make sure the machine is connected to the same vnet as the DC.
+The client needs to be on the same virtual network as the Domain Controller to communicate properly.
 Then create!
 </p>
 <br />
 4. Click on each VM, then check under VirtualNetwork/Subnet to see if its connected to AD-lab
 </p>
 <br />
-5. Ensure Connectivity between the Client and Domain Controller Login to Client-1 with Remote Desktop, search it's public IP and use the login you created. open command line and ping DC-1’s private IP address with "ping -t "<ip address> (perpetual ping).
+<h2>Ensure Connectivity between the Client and Domain Controller</h2>

+5.Login to Client-1 with Remote Desktop, search it's public IP and use the login you created.
+Open command line and ping DC-1’s private IP address with "ping -t "<ip address> (perpetual ping).
 The ping should fail because the firewall on the DC is blocking traffic!
-This test checks basic network connectivity (which is failing ofc) from the client to the domain controller and security settings.
+This test checks basic network connectivity from the client to the domain controller and security settings.
 </p>
 <br />
 </p>